 Pouring a concrete slab is by far the safest, most stable platform for any structure.

 Having concrete installed is expensive, however.
 It is also permanent, so if you aren’t certain that you want your shed in one location forever, concrete might not be the best idea.
+Budget it into your building costs when planning out your DIY build.

 If you already have a concrete slab in place, your local regulations require it, or you have room in your budget, select one of the following methods to securely fasten your shed to concrete.